You wouldn’t think that modern woman has much in common with goddesses from Ancient Greece.

 Hestia also needs to push herself to leave her sanctuary and go out to the world.
 Otherwise, she can easily become lonely and isolated.

-The “relational” goddesses – Persephone, Demeter and Hera
+The “relational” feminine archetypes – Persephone, Demeter and Hera

 Persephone, goddess queen of the underworld

 Persephone’s job is to be a good girl and please others.
 Persephone’s playfulness and innocent way of looking at the world gives her an air of being unaffected and a special charm which calls for being taken care of although she may miss sexual passion.

 Because she often lacks direction and individual drive, Persephone has the most possible routes for growth among all the goddess archetypes.